Guang000/Awesome-Dataset-Distillation/README.md

 Awesome Dataset Distillation/Condensation Papers

-Dataset distillation is the task of synthesizing a small dataset such that a model trained on the synthetic set will match the test accuracy of the model trained on the full dataset.
+Dataset distillation/condensation is the task of synthesizing a small dataset such that a model trained on the synthetic set will match the test accuracy of the model trained on the full dataset.

 **The project is managed by [Guang Li](https://www-lmd.ist.hokudai.ac.jp/member/guang-li/) and [Tongzhou Wang](https://www.tongzhouwang.info/).**